AetherialMist/JavaLearning/lesson-001/README.md

     * If no open projects are cached, you may have a special starting menu with a `New Project` button or something similar.
 3. Name this project: "HelloWorld"
+    * Make sure there are no spaces!
 4. Make sure the `Location` is inside your projects-folder created earlier.
+    * For Windows and Mac users, the start may be replaced with `~\Documents\`, and that is okay.
+5. Make sure the `Language` selected is `Java`.
-5. For the `Build System`: select `Intellij`
+6. For the `Build System`: select `Intellij`
     * We will eventually explain build systems in more detail later, at which point we will switch to using `Maven`.
-6. For `JDK`: select Java 17 from the dropdown
+7. For `JDK`: select Java 17 from the dropdown
     * May show as just "`17`"
     * You may need to select `Add JDK...` and browse to the Java 17 install location that you were told to write down earlier.
         * Probable Windows Location: `C:\Program Files\Eclipse Adoptium\jdk-VERSION-hotspot`
-7. Click `Create` at the bottom right.
+8. Click `Create` at the bottom right.

 ![CreateProject](images/CreateHelloWorldProject.png)

-**Note**:
-You may notice that my projects-folder is at `D:\Gits`.
-I am using Windows, and have a second storage drive in my computer.
-If you have already downloaded this guide onto your computer, you are welcome to create HelloWorld right here!
-Don't worry if you haven't though, we will get there in a later lesson.

 ### Empty Project

 After the project is created, you should have an empty project window opened that will looks something like this:

 ![EmptyProject](images/EmptyProject.png)

+_If you look really close, you may notice I actually created my version of this project in the same lesson folder as this!
+You can ignore this slight difference._

 ### Project Window Breakdown